Cooperative factory

 Closed-loop recycling system

-The canisters use a patented tin-plating process, which can withstand 20 cycles of melting and casting without degrading the quality Each recycling canister saves 1.3L of crude oil consumption, which is equivalent to a reduction of 3.2kg of carbon emissions Establishing a directional recycling channel from can to can with Cleanaway and other recycling vendors, which allows the material to be reborn in 6 weeks Vegetable-based ink printing technology avoids heavy metal contamination, and degradation is 7 times faster than traditional inks.
+The canisters use a patented tin-plating process which can withstand up to 20 cycles of melting and casting without quality degradation.
+Each recycled canister saves 1.3 L of crude-oil consumption, which is equivalent to a reduction of 3.2 kg of carbon emissions.
+We have established a directional ‘can-to-can’ recycling channel with Cleanaway and other recycling vendors, allowing the material to be reborn within 6 weeks.
+Our vegetable-based ink printing technology avoids heavy-metal contamination, and degrades seven times faster than traditional inks

 Logistics warehouse